aidin36/tocc/libtocc/docs/source/index.rst

     // kept.
 Replace it with an existing path. libtocc::Manager manager("/opt/tocc-managed/");

-    // Copying a file from the file system to the tocc-managed file system.
+    // Importing a file from the file system to the tocc-managed file system.
     // The second argument is the title of this file. libtocc::FileInfo new_file_info =
-      manager.copy_file("/home/aidin/photos/portrate01.jpeg",
+      manager.import_file("/home/aidin/photos/portrate01.jpeg",
                           "A Beautiful Portrate");

    // Printing out information of the copied file. std::cout << new_file_info << std::endl;